 - Inflation and wage increases - The integration of Porquerolles into the park core in 2012 - Inclusion of the adjacent marine area in 2016 - Development of restricted income (subsidies after calls for projects: European programmes, funding for local authorities for environmental protection or education, etc.).
-This restricted income accounted for around 40% of the PNPC budget in 2023.
+In 2023, funding from the OFB represents a majority of 46% of the Park's revenue.
+(National Park Activity Report, 2023)5